abhinair1042/Neural-Networks-in-10-mins/README.md

 \end{bmatrix}
 ```

-Never mind the math.
 Matrices are an efficient data structure that also enable parallel computation (with Nvidia GPUs).

 ## 3. The Last Concept (Elephant in the Room) - Gradient Descend